Darkboy17/rooksMove/README.md

 ## Installation

-1. Clone the repository to your local machine:
+1. First, open your code editor and switch to your current directory.
+Then clone the repository to your local machine by running :